1940 - 1949

 The JV's, left to right: Soules, Jenkins, Erickson, Sauer, Thomas, Leinenweber, Dingwall, Galbraith, Kerrihard (cox).
 Tyee photo.

 The varsity, left to right: John Bracken, Paul Simdars, Bill Neill, Doyle Fowler, Chuck Jackson, Walt Wallace, Tom Taylor, Ted Garhart, Vic Fomo (cox).
 Al Ulbrickson called this crew "as great a crew as I've ever had...
 I've never seen a gang with such sockeroo."
-The men were inducted into the Husky Hall of Fame in 1991, fifty years after their IRA win.
+The men were inducted into the Husky Hall of Fame in 1991, fifty years after dominating the National Championship.
 Tyee photo.
 Listen: Hear Vic Fomo describe what Husky Crew has meant to him: Vic Fomo '42 and Husky Crew (mp3 file, 2 minutes).

 The finish of the JV race on the Hudson, with California leading and the Huskies finishing second.
 Tyee photo.